leanix-public/scripts/importRelationsAndAttributesFromLeanIXExcel/README.md

 ## Description
 This script loads relations and their attributes from one or many Excel files in the standard LeanIX Excel Import/Export Format.
+A file of Un-Matched records is exported as NonMatchRecords.xlsx

 ### Dependencies